rayondigital/nest-dapr/README.md

 Create actors and connect them to your NestJS application using the `@DaprActor` decorator.
 This decorator takes in the interface of the actor, and marks the Actor as transient inside the NestJS dependency injection container.
+Ensure your actor classes are added to the `providers` array of your NestJS module.

 ```typescript
 // You must expose your actors interface as an abstract class because Typescript interfaces are not available at runtime (erasure).